kcech/sentilo-docs-test/docs/catalog_and_maps/administration_console.rst

 are not linked to the API REST (except for the `catalog <./api_docs/services/catalog/catalog.html>`__ service), i.e., components are not required to publish or read data.
-We use components into Catalog to group together sensors sharing a set of properties (such as location, provider, power, connectivity, … ).
+We use components in Catalog to group together sensors sharing a set of properties, such as location, provider, power or connectivity.

 You could think of them as physical devices with a set of sensors, like a weather station or a microcontroller, with multiple sensors connected.
-But not neccesarily a component needs to have sensors physically connected to it.
+But not necessarily a component needs to have sensors physically connected to it.
 A gateway could also be modeled as a component: you could have a wireless sensor network
 (`WSN <http://en.wikipedia.org/wiki/Wireless_sensor_network>`__) where
 each sensor sends data to a gateway and then it sends data to Sentilo using its Ethernet/WiFi/.. connection .
-In this case, the gateway will be a *component*.
+In this case, the gateway will also be a *component*.
 And finally, if you have a sensor that connects to Sentilo directly then you will have a component with only one sensor.

-In short: into Sentilo, a sensor always need to be related to a component and providers have its sensors grouped by components, as shown in the following picture:
+In short: in Sentilo, a sensor always need to be related to a component and providers have its sensors grouped by components, as shown in the following picture: